-Therefore, in accordance with Chapter 2 Coastal Management of the R&H SEPP, the following assessment has been undertaken (refer Table 4).
+Therefore, in accordance with Chapter 2 Coastal Management of the R&H SEPP, the following assessment has been undertaken (refer Table 5).

-Clause Number Clause Assessment Division 1 Coastal Wetlands and Litte oral Rainforests Area 2.8 (1) Development consent must not be granted to development on land identified as "proximity area for coastal wetlands" or "proximity area for littoral rainforest" on the Coastal Wetlands and Littoral Rainforests Area Map unless the consent authority is satisfied that the proposed development will not significantly impact on- (a) the biophysical, hydrological or ecological integrity of the adjacent coastal wetland or littoral rainforest, or The Subject Site is bounded by Raymond Terrace Road to the south and to the south west where the mapped hydroline is located has undergone improvements separate from this proposal including new culverts.
+Clause Number Clause Assessment Division 1 Coastal Wetlands and Littoral Rainforests Area 2.8 (1) Development consent must not be granted to development on land identified as "proximity area for coastal wetlands" or "proximity area for littoral rainforest" on the Coastal Wetlands and Littoral Rainforests Area Map unless the consent authority is satisfied that the proposed development will not significantly impact on- (a) the biophysical, hydrological or ecological integrity of the adjacent coastal wetland or littoral rainforest, or The Subject Site is bounded by Raymond Terrace Road to the south and to the south west where the mapped hydroline is located has undergone improvements separate from this proposal including new culverts.
 The proposed Erosion and Sedimentation Control Plan (ESCP), will ensure the adjoining coastal wetland will not be impacted.
-The larger TNURA Stormwater Management Plan would ensure appropriate discharge and run- off is incorporated within the plan.
-As a result, it has been determined that the proposal is unlikely to impact the integrity and resilience of the surrounding biophysical, hydrological and ecological environment, of the adjacent Coastal Wetlands.
-1 (b) the quantity and quality of surface and ground water flows to and from the adjacent coastal wetland or littoral rainforest.
+The larger TNURA Stormwater Management Plan would ensure appropriate discharge and run- off is incorporated within the plan to minimise downstream hydrology changes.
+As a result, it has been determined that the proposal is unlikely to impact the integrity and resilience of the surrounding biophysical, hydrological and ecological environment, of the adjacent Coastal Wetlands. (b) the quantity and quality of surface and ground water flows to and from the adjacent coastal wetland or littoral rainforest.
 The proposed development will impact highly managed and modified vegetation with low habitat value.
 Areas within the local surrounds of higher ecological value are not expected to be impacted by this proposed development.
-As mentioned above, the proposed Erosion and Sedimentation Control Plan (ESCP), will mitigate any additional run-off which may occur during the construction phase of this proposal.
+Best practice erosion and sedimentation (ERSED) and dust suppression control methods are to be adopted, monitored and maintained throughout any vegetation clearing works, particularly for downstream areas.
+Such are to be in accordance with "Soils and Construction - Managing Urban Stormwater" published by Landcom.
+Incorporation of Water Sensitive Urban Design (WSUD) principles within stormwater

-Table 4 - Proximity to Coastal Wetland Area Assessment
+Table 5 - Proximity to Coastal Wetland Area Assessment